laminas/laminas-soap/doc/book/wsdl.md

 = false)` method adds new port operation to the specified port type of the WSDL document (`/definitions/portType/operation`).

-In terms of the `Zend\Soap\Server` implementation, Each port operation corresponds to a class method (if the web service is based on a class) or function (if the web service is based on a set of methods).
+In terms of the `Laminas\Soap\Server` implementation, Each port operation corresponds to a class method (if the web service is based on a class) or function (if the web service is based on a set of methods).